-The Faculty of Business and Entrepreneurship has two departments:
+The Faculty of Business and Entrepreneurship has two Departments:

-- the Department of Accounting and Economics, which offers courses in the mathematical and legislative disciplines relating to the business world: Accounting, Banking
+1. Department of Accounting and Economics, which offers courses in the mathematical and legislative disciplines relating to the business world: Accounting, Banking

-- the Department of Management, Tourism and Hospitality, offering courses in the business disciplines that are more to do with people, how they behave and with practical
+2. Department of Management, Tourism and Hospitality, offers courses in the business disciplines that are more to do with people, how they behave and with practical

 The Faculty of Business and Entrepreneurship offers courses for the Commerce stream of the Foundation Certificate programme, a wide range of vocational certificate and diploma qualifications, plus Commerce undergraduate and postgraduate degrees.
-For students seeking careers in the tourism and hospitality industry, there are certificates and a diploma, while for those seeking employment in office settings there are diplomas in Business and in Office Management.
+For students seeking careers in the tourism and hospitality industry, a one year Certificate programme and a two years Diploma programme are available to prepare the students to be part of the industry.
+Also offered to students who envision being office administrators or young entrepreneurs are, the two years Diploma programmes in Business and in Office Management.